ethereum/consensus-specs/specs/keys/key_derivation/tree_kdf.md

 ### Child Key Derivation

 The child key derivation function takes in the parent's private key and the index of the child and returns the child private key.
-The returned result is the modulo-sum of the hashed versions of the index and the parent key in the non-hardened case and the hashed version of that in the case of a hardened index.

 ```python
 def derive_child_privkey(parent_privkey: int, i: int) -> int: